DavydovDmitry/lightnings/README.md

 # Lightnings
-This project build a map of lightnings with multimedia (images and videos) from Instagram.
+This project build a map of thunderstorms with multimedia (images and videos) from Instagram.

 Essential processing stages:
 - collect locations and time of thinderstorms from [Thunderfinder](http://lightnings.ru/);